Saumyenk/LepNSI_analysis/README.md

 ### License

-Specify the preferred license, for example

-Apache License v2.0
+This project is distributed under the Apache License 2.0.
+See the LICENSE file for details.